pipelight/doc.pipelight/guide/internal.md

 Which means you can use every local config env and files.

-For example, no need to set every arguments on a single command.
+For example, for ssh, no need to set every arguments on a single command.

 ```sh
 ssh [user]@[ip] -i [./ssh_secrets/id_rsa] -F [./my_config_file]